Commodity in focus

 - Bananas are predominantly produced in Asia, Latin America and Africa.
 The largest producers for domestic consumption are India and China.

 - Banana cultivar diversity comprises dessert types, like the Cavendish banana, and cooking types, like plantains.
-Some cultivars can have dual use.
+Some cultivars can have dual uses.

-- Due to the often harsh methods used to control irrigation and plant diseases in large-scale banana production, such production can carry significant negative repercussions for the environment and the health and safety of workers and local communities.
+- Harsh methods are often used to control irrigation and plant diseases in large-scale banana production, and such production methods can carry significant negative repercussions for the environment and the health and safety of workers and local communities.

-- A serious threat to the industry continues to be Fusarium Tropical Race 4 (TR4), a fungal disease affecting banana plants, which is currently confirmed in 21 banana-producing countries.
-In all reported cases, once a piece of farmland has been contaminated with TR4, managing the disease has been challenging and costly.
+- A serious threat to the industry continues to be Fusarium Tropical Race 4 (TR4), a fungal disease affecting banana plants.
+It is currently confirmed in 21 banana-producing countries.
+In all reported cases, once a piece of farmland is contaminated with TR4, managing the disease is challenging and costly.

 Featured Resources